 Indeed, Bangura’s predecessor, Margot Wallström shaped the UN’s new policy of listing armed groups which are suspected of committing sexual violence precisely for these purposes.

 I hope that the June summit takes up these strategies, and that participants also discuss how to get the UN Security Council, governments and multinational corporations to stop inadvertently or purposely supporting armed groups which foster wartime sexual abuses.

 Finally, let us return to Mireille, our protagonist from Haiti.
 Mireille’s horror is exacerbated by a father that refuses to sacrifice his pride and his money for her safety.
 He argues to himself that he worked hard for his millions and that her kidnappers did not.
 He convinces himself that paying the ransom would encourage future hostage-taking.
 He believes in protecting his family fortune.

 I often feel similarly about our global complicity in the problem of sexual violence in conflict.
 The international community picks and chooses its principles conveniently in order to protect its interests, and not the women, girls, boys and men held captive by armed thugs in today’s conflicts.

-We trivialize and script sound bites instead of supporting scholarship about a phenomenon that has never been afforded real investigation.
+We trivialise and script sound bites instead of supporting scholarship about a phenomenon that has never been afforded real investigation.
 We worry about the sovereignty of states and their legitimacy.
 We complain that it costs too much political and financial capital to send peacekeepers to distant lands.
-And instead, behind the scenes, we strike deals for defense contracts.
+And instead, behind the scenes, we strike deals for defence contracts.
 We feign outrage and fund wars.
 And we always, always keep something of our own fortune.

 In the meantime, the contours of a problem like wartime rape fall out of our fingers.
 It becomes emotional, yet abstract and distant; and we must leave it to idealists to remind us to #endsexualviolenceinconflict.